Sistemo v0.6.0: Web Dashboard

 SQLite-backed state

-All state — VMs, volumes, networks, ports, audit logs — now lives in ~/.sistemo/sistemo.db.
+All state — machines, volumes, networks, ports, audit logs — now lives in ~/.sistemo/sistemo.db.
 No more scattered JSON files.
 The database uses WAL mode for concurrent reads and runs automatic schema migrations on every daemon restart.

 $ ls ~/.sistemo/sistemo.db